squillero/computer-sciences/Python/README.md

 All students are invited to join the rather informal support group [`polito_07jcj`](https://t.me/polito_07jcj) on [*Telegram*](https://en.wikipedia.org/wiki/Telegram_(software)).

+[Nick Deligiannis](https://www.linkedin.com/in/nikos-deligiannis) created the repo [CS-polito](https://github.com/NikosDelijohn/CS-polito) with hints and tips for the labs.

 ## References / Textbooks

 ### Offline